 The PayFac is then responsible for managing its sub-merchants and processing all transactions on their behalf.
 This can often include setting up onboarding processes, ensuring compliance requirements are met, and paying out funds to sub-merchants on an agreed schedule.

-However, With Checkout.com’s Integrated Platforms solution - that serves PayFacs and marketplaces - onboarding, compliance requirements and schedule payouts are all handled by us.
-So the exact responsibilities for a PayFac will vary depending on the acquirer they partner with.
+However, with Checkout.com’s Integrated Platforms solution - that serves PayFacs and marketplaces - onboarding, compliance requirements, and schedule payouts are all handled by us.
+The solution is modular, so you can leverage the different capabilities you need, whether that is payments, payouts, or onboarding.

 Sub-merchants are charged a higher rate than if they had a direct relationship with the payment processor.
-The idea behind the PayFac model from a sub-merchant’s perspective is that it provides them with a more simple and streamlined way to accept payments without having to set up and manage separate accounts with multiple parties.
+The idea behind the PayFac model from a sub-merchant’s perspective is that it provides them with a simpler and more streamlined way to accept payments without having to set up and manage separate accounts with multiple parties.

 Learn more: What is an ISO?

 A PayFac is similar to a marketplace in that it provides a platform for merchants to sell their goods or services, but there are key differences.
-A marketplace - such as Amazon, eBay or Etsy - provides a platform for multiple merchants (or sellers) to sell their goods or services to each customer.
-While a PayFac connects one merchant to one customer at a time.
+A marketplace - such as Amazon, eBay, or Etsy - provides a platform for multiple merchants (or sellers) to sell their goods or services to each customer.
+By contrast, a PayFac connects one merchant to one customer at a time.

-Both are perfectly legitimate options for smaller merchants that want to buy and sell goods without the hassle of setting up payment functionality from scratch.
-However, marketplaces can provide a broader range of services beyond payments, such as marketing, customer service, and fulfilment, while a PayFac usually focuses exclusively on payment processing.
+Both are perfectly legitimate options for smaller merchants that want to buy and sell goods without the hassle of setting up payments functionality from scratch.
+However, marketplaces can provide a broader range of services beyond payments, such as marketing, customer service, and fulfillment, while a PayFac usually focuses exclusively on payment processing.

 Learn more: Marketplace vs platform: What's the difference?